segment11/velo/README.md

 # About

-Velo is a redis compatible kv store, base on slot and hash buckets.
+Velo (pronunciation: /vɪloʊ/) is a redis compatible kv store, base on slot and hash buckets.

 # Features